edsu/inkdroid.org/ehs/ehs.md

 * [Legibility Machines: Archival Appraisal and the Genealogies of Use].
 PhD Dissertation.
 University of Maryland.
 December, 2020.
 * [Appraisal Talk in Web Archives].
 Archivaria.
 May, 2020.
+* [What We Talk about When We Talk about Archiving the Web].
+American Archivist.
+March, 2020.
 * [Archival Circulation on the Web: The Vine-Tweets Dataset].
 Cultural Analytics.
 June, 2019.
 * [Algorithms and Agenda-Setting in Wikileaks' #PodestaEmails Release].
 Information, Communication & Society.
 2019